-Ever since COVID-19 became a national emergency in mid-March, two words have continually been used to describe the impact of the coronavirus pandemic: unprecedented and uncertain.
+Ever since COVID-19 became a national emergency in March of 2020, two words have continually been used to describe the impact of the coronavirus pandemic: unprecedented and uncertain.

 They describe our collective feelings that we’ve never seen anything like this (unprecedented) and we don’t know what do next (uncertain).
 That’s because our closest comparison comes from more than a century ago with the 1918 Spanish flu.

 As we turn our attention to the economic impact of this pandemic, these two adjectives don’t work quite as well.
 That’s because we can turn to history as our guide.
 We’ve seen economic downturns before, and we know how they’ve affected nonprofit organizations.